 2. Start small

 Collectors who are just starting out or who do this as a pastime should begin with more manageable-sized models.
-To get started, the most common and widely used scale is 1:64.
+To get started, the most common and widely used car scale is 1:64.
 It's no surprise that larger-scale diecast models, such as those in 1:18 or 1:12, come at a higher price.

 3. Act fast to beat the competition